 Like all drugs, testosterone is produced in several countries and the injections come in various forms, some more convenient than others.
 These differences in country of origin and the convenience of the medicine dictate the price.
 The cost of therapy may be as little as $200 a month, but it can also be significantly larger depending on your situation and needs.

-Q: How Do You Get a Legal Prescription for Testosterone?
+Q: How Do You Get a Legal Prescription for Testosterone in Florida?

 A: You can get your provider to legally prescribe testosterone to you based on two conditions.
 The first is that a man has actually been diagnosed with testosterone insufficiency.
 This determination is based on your blood test.
 Not all men seeking out testosterone injections, and not all men suffering from symptoms of low t have actually been diagnosed with the condition.